ANLAB-KAIST/KENSv3/README.md

 #How to run KENSv3?

 ##Building KENSv3
-1. Check that your compiler supports C++11 and GNU extension (for gtest).
-(At least 4.8.2 for gcc, LLVM 6.0 for MAC c++)
+* Check that your compiler supports C++11 and GNU extension (At least 4.8.2 for gcc, LLVM 6.0 for MAC c++).
 ```bash
 g++ -std=c++11
 g++ -std=gnu++11
 ```

-2. Check that gtest (Google Test) library is installed in your system.
+* Check that gtest (Google Test) library is installed in your system.
 ```csharp
 #include <gtest/gtest.h>
 ```